mrmlnc/npm-module-path/README.md

 ## Why?

-Primarily, this module is designed to search modules for VS Code (language server, etc).
+Primarily, this module is designed to search modules for VS Code (language server extension, etc).

   * Dependencies free
   * Returns the path to the module directory (without `require`)